 Zoë has also shared project insights and photography on her website.

-Creative Dundee is part of Culture Collective, a network of 26 participatory arts projects, shaped by local communities alongside artists and creative organisations.
-Funded by Scottish Government emergency COVID-19 funds through Creative Scotland.
+CULTIVATE is part of Culture Collective, a network of 26 participatory arts projects, shaped by local communities alongside artists and creative organisations.
+Culture Collective is funded by Scottish Government emergency COVID-19 funds through Creative Scotland.

-The Culture Collective programme has the potential to place creative practise right at the heart of a just transition and help shape the future of local cultural life, which will impact massively the way we embrace creativity and culture in Scotland.
+Culture Collective has the potential to place creative practice right at the heart of a just transition and help shape the future of local cultural life, demonstrating the critical impact of community engagement, and the role creativity and culture play within it.

 If you would like to support us in creating even better content, please consider joining or supporting our Amps Community.